Toontown Rewritten: Legality and relationships with original developers

-The team takes careful measures not to upset Disney – refusing to accept external donations for server costs, forgoing advertisements, and removing Disney characters from their version of the game.
+The team takes careful measures to avoid legal conflict with Disney – refusing to accept external donations for server costs, forgoing advertisements, and removing Disney characters from their version of the game.
 In contrast to the original, the game is completely free to play.
 The team distances themselves from the company; a user accessing the Toontown Rewritten website is prompted to verify that they understand the project is unaffiliated with Disney.
-In the words of the team's creative media lead, they "try not to poke the bear".
+In the words of the team's creative media lead, they "try not to poke the bear."
 Every time a Disney representative has been asked about the project by the press, they choose to decline commenting, and they have done little to stop the project.

-Jesse Schell, who played a significant role in Toontown Onlines development, is fond of the project, saying in an article for Wired that the message behind Toontown was "don't let the corporation grind you [down]".
+Jesse Schell, who played a significant role in Toontown Onlines development, is fond of the project, saying in an article for Wired that the message behind Toontown was, "don't let the corporation grind you [down]."
 He goes on to add, "I look at the Toontown Rewritten crowd, and what do they do?
 They're violating copyrights all over the place.
 Why?
 Because the corporation tore Toontown down."
 Joey Ziolkowski currently works for Schell Games after impressing Schell with his work on the project.
 Another original Toontown Online developer, Ron Weaver, described the project as "a huge gift" to him for allowing him to play the game again with his children.

 Community

 A special event is held in-game annually, known as the Cartoonival, in order to celebrate the anniversary of the original game's launch.
-Mollie Taylor of PC Gamer writes that she was taken aback by the sheer amount of people who attended the 2023 Cartoonival, saying that she had not been expecting "1700 cartoon animals slowing down my 2023 rig to a slideshow and servers buckling because of how many people were swarming to a single zone".
+Mollie Taylor of PC Gamer writes that she was taken aback by the sheer number of people who attended the 2023 Cartoonival, saying that she had not been expecting "1700 cartoon animals slowing down my 2023 rig to a slideshow and servers buckling because of how many people were swarming to a single zone."

-In addition to the in-game Cartoonival, real life ToonFest events have been held in 2023, 2024, and 2025, funded by Toons of the World volunteers.
+In addition to the in-game Cartoonival, the real-life fan convention event ToonFest (named after Disney's own 2006 event) has been held every year from 2015 to 2025, funded by Toons of the World volunteers.
 At ToonFest: Birthday Bash in 2023, the Rewritten team held a panel with original Toontown development team members, including Jesse Schell and former Disney Online VP Mike Goslin, in order to celebrate the 20th anniversary of Toontown.

 In 2020, people took to the game to host virtual Black Lives Matter protests during the COVID-19 pandemic.
 Initially, some players were mistakenly warned for using the phrase, but the staff quickly updated the game to allow the messages.